coldshrine/study-notes/books/designing-data-intensive-applications.md

 * You can make your read from a replica that is synchronously updated on writes.

 For every message you want to send through total order broadcast, you increment-and-get the linearizable integer and then attach the value you got from the register as a sequence number to the message.
 YOu can send the message to all nodes, and the recipients will deliver the message consecutively by sequence number.

+### Distributed transactions and consensus

+Basically _getting several nodes to agree on something_.